 The Break the Fast festivities began about noontime this past Saturday at the annual Fitness Challenge Celebration for Paula’s gym – Jaguar Fitness.

 The Boss Hog was prepared the traditional Cuban way by marinating in orange juice the night before.
-The pork was mouth watering and quite possibly the best I’ve ever tasted.
+The pastured pork was mouth-watering and quite possibly the best I’ve ever tasted.

 After the Primal Party, Paula went out to dinner with friends.
-From about 6 to 9 pm, she enjoyed bacon wrapped scallops, cheese stuffed mushrooms, prime rib, salad, twice backed potatoes, and eek – even a piece of bread slathered with butter (don’t tell anyone).
+From about 6 to 9 pm, she enjoyed bacon-wrapped scallops, cheese stuffed mushrooms, prime rib, salad, twice baked potatoes, and eek – even a piece of bread slathered with butter (don’t tell anyone).
 Beyond stuffed, Paula passed on dessert.
 However, other than being overly full, she suffered no ill effects.

 As for Richard and me, we attended my daughter’s birthday skating party after the Primal Fest and ate the delicious birthday cake I had baked the day before.
 I even had a slice of (gasp) skating rink pizza.